azadisaryev/iSamsUtilities/index.md

 ### Features

-- Works only on iSams' Mark Book pages (Mark Book must be in 'edit' mode)
+- Loads on iSams' Mark Book pages (Mark Book must be in 'edit' mode) - does not interfere with any other websites
-- Loads automatically (can be disabled in Options - see below)
+- Enabled automatically (can be disabled in Options - see _Options_ below)
-- Simple guided user interface
+- Simple, guided user interface
 - Grades can be pasted one column at a time (for now)
-- Basic data validation built-in:
+- Data validation built-in:
   * Checks that numder of grades being pasted matched the number of students in the mark book
   * Checks that values being pasted match the grade values accepted in the column being pasted into